uyar/piculet/docs/extract.rst

 ===============

 This section explains how to write the rules for extracting data out of a document.
-We'll scrape the following fictional HTML page for the movie "The Shining" in our examples:
+We'll scrape the following HTML markup for the movie "The Shining" in our examples:

 .. literalinclude:: ../tests/shining.html